Therapy for Gambling Addiction on Long Island

-Not all addiction is to substances.
-Some people are addicted to online gaming.
-Others are addicted to pornography.
+Addiction is not limited to drugs and alcohol.
+It is possible to be addicted to activities and actions that are not substances, such as video games, pornography, and shopping.
 But perhaps one of the most common and damaging non-substance addictions is an addiction to gambling.

 With Atlantic City only a few miles away, several local Long Island casinos, and easy access to internet gambling, more and more people find that they have developed a gambling addiction that affects their finances, their relationships, and their time.
-For those that struggle with gambling addiction, call me today at 516-732-0273 for gambling addiction therapy on Long Island.
+For those that struggle with gambling addiction, call us today at (516) 732-0273 for gambling addiction therapy on Long Island.

 Signs of a Gambling Addiction

 Gambling is powerful.
 The risk/reward system in gambling means that you’re constantly receiving positive feedback for your financial risks, and the frequent winning (despite frequent losing) means that it can always feel like a win is right around the corner, leading to further addiction.

 Any time you feel compelled to gamble, or you’d like to stop gambling, it means you may be a candidate for gambling addiction therapy.
 But there are also many warning signs to watch out for:

 - You find yourself gambling money that you do not have.